commoncode/git-masterclass-activity-2/README.md

 </details>

 ## Task
->Verify if a cherry-picked commit results in the same commit ID by reapplying commit L.
+>Verify if a cherry-picked commit results in the same commit ID by _undoing_ and reapplying commit L.

 <details><summary>Show me how</summary>